All audio files can be found on our catalog page:

 Also, please remember to check this thread frequently for updates!

 Listen to your file through headphones.
-If you can hear some constant background noise (hiss/buzz), you may want to clean it up a bit.
+If you can hear some background noise, you may want to clean it up a bit.
 The new (free) version 1.3.3. of Audacity (Mac/Win) has much improved noise-cleaning.
 See this LibriVox wiki page for a complete guide.

 Save files as